Some Trump records taken to Mar-a-Lago clearly marked as classified, including documents at ‘top secret’ level

-While it was unclear how many classified documents were among those received by the Archives, some bore markings that the information was extremely sensitive — sometimes colloquially referred to as being “above top secret" — and would be limited to a small group of officials with authority to view such highly classified information, the two people familiar with the matter said.
+While it was unclear how many classified documents were among those received by the National Archives and Records Administration, some bore markings that the information was extremely sensitive and would be limited to a small group of officials with authority to view such highly classified information, the two people familiar with the matter said.

-The markings were discovered by the National Archives and Records Administration, which last month arranged for the collection of 15 boxes of documents from Trump’s Mar-a-Lago residence.
-Archives officials asked the Justice Department to look into the matter, though as of Thursday afternoon, FBI agents had yet to review the materials, according to two people familiar with the request.
+The markings were discovered by the National Archives, which last month arranged for the collection of 15 boxes of documents from the former president’s Mar-a-Lago residence.
+Archives officials asked the Justice Department to look into the matter, though as of Thursday afternoon FBI agents had yet to review the materials, according to two people familiar with the request.

-It remained unclear if the Justice Department would launch a full-fledged investigation.
-The files were being stored in a sensitive compartmented information facility, also known as a SCIF, while Justice Department officials debated how to proceed, the two people familiar with the matter said.
+It remained unclear whether the Justice Department would launch a full-fledged investigation.
+The files were being stored in a sensitive compartmented information facility, also known as an SCIF, while Justice Department officials debated how to proceed, the two people familiar with the matter said.

 Like others in this story, the people spoke on the condition of anonymity to discuss a politically sensitive matter.
 A Justice Department spokesman declined to comment.